lucas-martinic/QuestDisplayAccessDemo/README.md

 ### AprilTag tracking

 - This project contains a modified version of [Keijiro Takahashi's AprilTag package](https://github.com/keijiro/jp.keijiro.apriltag) modified to not vertically flip the incoming texture (as it does not need to be).
+- Only works with `tagStandard41h12` tag set.
+- Set up in project to work with 12cm tags (measuring the inner white square) which is about what you'd get if you printed a tag on 8.5" by 11" letter paper

 ### Other info